 Buster: Can I look in bag, ma'am?
 Pal?
 Pal?

-D.W.: Why not just get a new dog?
+D.W.: (as she, Arthur and Buster pass a pet store) Why not just get a new dog?
 Look at that dog's eyes.
+He looks intelligent.
+He'd never get lost.

 Vendor: Guess how many pickles.
 Win valuable cheese.